 How can parents respond to their children’s results in a way that is positive, loving, and encouraging?
-We spoke to occupational therapist Anita Leo, who runs her own practice at Insight N Access, to get her advice.
+We spoke to occupational therapist Anita Leo to get her advice.
 Anita has 18 years of experience working with children in mainstream schools, as well as with gifted and special needs children, and here are her suggestions:

 #1 Remember: Exams belong in the past.

 For many children, stress does not end when a test or exam is completed, for the result is a source of stress too.
 Parents should begin the process of dealing with the results by accepting that things are done, and cannot be undone—don’t bring up what children could have done differently.

 #2 Sit across your child when discussing results.

 Avoid asking children about their scores when driving or walking beside them.
 This is a sensitive conversation, and you should have it while looking at your child—eye contact is important, and you’ll be able to pick up signs of stress if they are present, such as:

 sitting at the edge of the seat

 #3 Don’t discuss next steps on results day.